 While this feature is convenient, it’s also risky.
 Never use this feature on a computer that’s shared with others, and even with your own computer, it’s best to avoid doing this when possible.
-Inputting your password every time you log in can also help ensure you don’t forget your password.
+And an added bonus: inputting your password every time you log in can also help ensure you don’t forget your password!

 5. Be careful with password retrieval questions

-Beyond passwords, it’s important to think carefully about your answers to security questions asked when you create a new account.
+Password security is vital, but it’s also important to think carefully about your answers to security questions asked when you create a new account.
 These security questions are used to verify your identification when you want to reset your password.
 Unfortunately, they’re often standard and similar across websites.

 Questions like “where did you go to school?”, “where were you born?” or “what is your mother’s maiden name?” are easy to answer.
 They’re also relatively easy for cyber criminals to discover with a little social media research.
 If they can successfully answer these security questions, they could potentially reset your passwords and hijack your accounts.

 When creating answers for security questions, try to come up with your own question rather than using the standard questions.
 That way you can use a question and answer that only you would know.

 Even if you’re diligent about protecting your passwords and your accounts, password security can’t always stop things from going wrong.
-That’s why it’s so important to be as prepared as possible.
+That’s why it’s important to be as prepared as possible.

 Insurance can help protect your business should something go wrong.
 With our insurance coverage specifically designed to help protect against cyber attacks and the consequences of these events, Federated Insurance is dedicated to helping ensure your business doesn’t suffer a disastrous setback.

 Visit our business insurance page today and find out more about how we can help you!